Our call for action: Let's end illiteracy in Canada!

 The Excellence in Literacy Foundation empowers its

-students to realize their full potential through
+program participants to realize their full potential

-its unique literacy and mentoring programs.
+through its unique literacy and mentoring programs.

 We ENVISION an end to illiteracy